uchicago/shibboleth-oidc/README.md

 #### Schema

 Note that the default schema provided by this extension assumes a HSQLDB database.
 If you wish to use a different database, you will need to provide an different schema.
 Additional schemas are provieded in the `conf` directory for various databases.
 The following databases are supported:

  1. HSQL
  2. Postgres
  3. MySQL
+ 4. Oracle

 The following differences are to be noted:

 #### System Scopes

-Systems scopes are directly provided in the IdP configuration inside the `oidc-protocol.xml`.
+Systems scopes are directly provided in the IdP configuration inside the `oidc-protocol-scopes.xml`.
 An adopter may choose to ignore/remove scopes that are deemed unsupported.

 #### Clients